 Step 1: Know What Not To Wash

 Some velvet items, like blazers, suits, and upholstery should only be dry cleaned.
-For at-home care, we recommend spot treating stains only with our Wash & Stain Bar and Lint-Free Cleansing Cloth: Wet the bar, gently work it into the stain, then remove soap and dirt with the cloth.
+For at-home care, we recommend treating stains only with our Stain Solution and a lint-free cleaning cloth.
+Gently work it into the stain, then remove soap and dirt with the cloth.

 Step 2: Hand Wash

 It’s the safest method for laundering your velvets.
-In a wash bin or sink of cool water, add a squirt of Delicate Wash, add your items, then mix with your hands.
+In a wash bin or sink of cool water, add Delicate Wash, add your items, then mix with your hands.
 Allow to sit for up to 30 minutes.

 Step 3: Rinse